apgabrie/FP2/README.md

 This time I just did some really simple stuff using the 2htdp library.
 I looked at the sample code and, using the "planet cute" images from 2htdp/planetcute, made a little thing where the catgirl character moves across the screen for a little bit before stoping.

+I messed around a little bit with adding keyboard input but didn't figure it out.

 ![](/images/secondpart.png)

 ```